makerplane/EIS-R1/readme.rst

 parameters from the engine and communicates that information over CAN-FIX.

 Currently the code is not ready for use but we are working on it.

+The MakerPlane CAN-ArduinoLib and CANFIX-ArduinoLib libraries are required.